 Its author was Nick Cater, at the time, senior editor of The Australian newspaper, and currently, director of the conservative think-tank The Menzies Research Centre.
 ‘The Lucky Culture’, a jaundiced view of his adopted country, sold reasonably well for a book of its kind (which is not very well by customary best-seller benchmarks) being boosted by News Limited’s commentariat (left wing media were, predictably, less effusive whilst maverick mouth-for-hire Mark Latham was quite abrasive).
 The then Prime Minister Tony Abbott called it a “…beautifully written and perceptive book [that] is a historical essay on Australia’s public culture…it’s a personal reflection by a refugee from Thatcherism, now born-again conservative, observed and analyzed with a newspaperman’s thoroughness”.

-I thought it a strange melange of Tory groupthink and a shallowly-acquired knowledge of Australian history and politics.
+‘Tones’ ought to know what he is taking about, I suppose, but I thought it a strange melange of Tory groupthink and a shallowly-acquired knowledge of Australian history and politics.
 Nick must’ve seen himself as a conservative answer to Donald Horne, and yet, he missed the original’s point and irony entirely: “a lucky country run mainly by second-rate people who share its luck”.

-Nick is a curious piece of work.
+Nick Cater is a curious piece of work.
 An 1980s English immigrant – Abbot’s “refugee from Thatcherism, now born again conservative” – who found a home in News Limited as spear-carrier and caddie for the Murdoch narrative.
 He sees himself as that rare bird, the conservative intellectual, but sings from the same songbook as the rest of the News Ltd choir, Chris Kenny, Gerard Henderson, Janet Albrechtsen, and Jennifer Oriel, and shares the same ideological bed as Miranda Devine, Piers Ackerman, and an assorted band of bombastic brothers at Fox News.
 He shares their ability to make any subject fit the News Ltd party line, and remain on-message with anti-Labour, anti-Green, anti-Union, anti-elite, anti-anythingwedontlike shibboleths.
 That, my friends, is what “post truth”, le mot de jour, is all about: the ascendency of opinion, and not necessarily informed opinion at the, over fact – “My mind is made up.
 Don’t confuse me with the facts”.

 His is a cautionary tale – beware of geeks bearing grudges.
 Having arrived in Australia, he quite quickly assumed we didnt know our own political history very well, and proceeded to enlighten us.
 The result was a complete misrepresentation of politics in Australia during the years before he disembarked QF1.
 Many on the left view him as an annoying insect buzzing in the room, barely qualified in knowledge or experience to make the comments he does, and I must confess that it is difficult not to feel irritated by his presence in print in The Australian or as a guest on Fox News.